-Our sustainability targets address the key material issues for our business – monitoring progress against our targets is used as a means of managing these material issues
+We regularly conduct an assessment of the issues that matter most to our stakeholders, and use this feedback to inform our strategic approach and goal setting.
+Our sustainable business goals to 2025 therefore address the key material issues for our business – monitoring progress against our targets is used as a means of managing these.

 Our key material issues